unijayt/GAG-Stock/README.md

    - Assign the role to specific users by providing their name or user ID.

 ## Credits
-- This guide was created by Clarence, Kyle, Christel, and Randy.
+- This guide was created by Clarence, Kyle, Christel, and Akira.
 - Thanks to Deku (https://api.joshweb.click) for their APIs.
 - Thanks to Kaiz-Api and Hiroshi for their contributions.